 Abstract

 A cutaneous infection exposed the cuff of a Broviac catheter employed for home-TPN in a 3-month-old child with ultra-short bowel syndrome.
 In order to avoid removal of the catheter, sepsis was abated by antibiotic administration through its lumen, then the exposed cuff was covered and fixed by a skin flap.
 The advantages proceeding from this sort of “emergency rescue” of the Broviac catheter have been: (1) to avoid a new cutdown in a child already submitted to several attempts of cannulation with sacrifice of major vessels; (2) to resume home total parenteral nutrition (TPN) in a short time, being the patient strictly dependent upon his parenteral intake and to spare a well-functioning catheter.
-Ten months after the last cuff covering by skin flap, the catheter is safely fixed in place and currently employed for home TPN. (
+Ten months after the last cuff covering by skin flap, the catheter is safely fixed in place and currently employed for home TPN.
+(Journal of Parenteral and Enteral Nutrition 11:486–487,1987)

 Get full access to this article